 In such a stiff competition, you must know what you need to do to increase the visibility and discoverability of your videos.
 Using YouTube tags can help you sail through such a situation.

 Tags are a kind of metadata that helps you tell the YouTube algorithm about your video.
 The YouTube algorithm then analyses the relevance of your video content and ranks your video accordingly.

-So, the better tags you use, better the chances of getting a higher rank and consequently, more views on your videos.
+So, the better tags you use, the better the chances of getting a higher rank and, consequently, more views on your videos.

 Are Tags and Hashtags the Same Thing?

 Hashtags usually attract a lot of visitors to a post due to the numerous and distinct keywords mentioned in the description.

 YouTube tags, however, need to be in perfect sync with the content of your videos.
 While hashtags can be quite random, tags are supposed to be exact and relevant.